Skip to content

 • Shark Robot Vacuum Factory Reset

-• Try These Quick Fixes for Some Minor Problems
+• Quick Fixes for Minor Startup Problems

-• Cleaning The Filter
+• Cleaning the Filter

-• Sorting Power Plug Issues
+• Troubleshooting Power Plug Issues

 Your-Shark-Vacuum-Will-Not-Turn-on